GiannisReppas/Trie/README.txt

 2) Use a similar data-structure for the translation strings
 3) More effective load-save operations on disk
 4) switch between RLE and normal bitmapping when it is most optimal
-5) add prefix, etc. functionality
+5) add word prefix functionality
 6) python bindings
-7) add real alphabet - integer mapping outside of the library
+7) add real alphabet - integer mapping example outside of the library
 8) copy constructors
 9) tests
 10) iterative destructor, saver